Home Page

 James JACOBY

-Figlio del celeberrimo Oswald e marito di Judy che ha fatto parte della nazionale femminile americana, è stato due volte Campione del Mondo (1970, 71) e nel 1963 e 1973 medaglia d'argento, campione Olimpico nel 1988 e medaglia d'argento nel 1972, campione del mondo a Squadre Miste nel 1972 e medaglia d'argento nel 1978, medaglia d'argento nel mondiale a Coppie Libere del 1966, Gran Life Master con oltre 25.000 punti, al momento della sua morte era al 5° posto nella classifica dei World Grand Masters edita dalla WBF.
+Figlio del celeberrimo Oswald e marito di Judy che ha fatto parte della nazionale femminile americana, è stato due volte Campione del Mondo (1970, 71) e nel 1963 e 1973 medaglia d'argento, campione Olimpico nel 1988 e medaglia d'argento nel 1972, campione del mondo a Squadre Miste nel 1972 e medaglia d'argento nel 1978, medaglia d'argento nel mondiale a Coppie Libere del 1966, Gran Life Master con oltre 25.000 punti, al momento della sua morte era al 5° posto nella classifica dei World Grand Master edita dalla WBF.

 Studioso della dichiarazione è autore con il padre Oswald di numerose convenzioni di successo che portano il loro nome, è stato anche un valido articolista.

-Il giovane Jim, in coppia con il mitico padre Oswald, vinse la Spingold nel 1969 evento questo che non si è mai più ripetuto per nessuna coppia padre-figlio; tra le molte altre sue vittorie ricordiamo: altre 4 Spingold (1962, 70, 73,76), le Reisinger (nel 1955, 70, 77), le Vanderbilt (nel 1965, 67, 71, 82) ed il Wherner del 1956.
+Il giovane Jim, in coppia con il mitico padre Oswald, vinse la Spingold nel 1969 evento questo che non si è mai più ripetuto per nessuna coppia padre-figlio; tra le molte altre sue vittorie ricordiamo: altre 4 Spingold (1962, 70, 73,76), le Reisinger (nel 1955, 70, 77), le Vanderbilt (nel 1965, 67, 71, 82), il Wernher del 1956, i Mitchell (nel 1968, 1972, 1973) ed i Grand National Teams (nel 1981 e 1986).

 Jim Jacoby and his father, the legendary Oswald Jacoby, were the first father-son combination to win a national championship.
 Fittingly, they are the first father-son combination elected to the ACBL Bridge Hall of Fame.